vuexyz/vuexyz/docs/rendering.md

 ```

 > [!IMPORTANT]
 > It's important to note that VueXYZ doesn't handle the canvas lifecycle for you.
 In the example above, it will render the primitive once and stop.
-If you want it to animate, you'll need to call `drawOnCanvas(ctx)` on every frame within your draw loop.
+If you want it to animate, you'll need to call `drawOnCanvas(ctx)` on every frame within your draw loop, as shown in the [Canvas Rendering demo](/demo/canvas-rendering).